ragnarheidar/python-for-gis/README.md

 # Python for GIS
-A collection of python scripts for GIS processing
+A collection of python scripts for GIS processing (or a cheat sheet).